DAmatheson/TableTopTally/README.md

 * npm install -g karma-firefox-launcher
 * npm install -g karma-ie-launcher

+#### Optional to have an HTML report available at localhost:9876/debug.html
+* npm install -g karma-jasmine-html-reporter

 Open up a command prompt and move to the base directory containing TableTopTally and TableTopTally.Tests